wamp-proto/wamp-proto/rfc/text/advanced/ap_38_transport_rawsocket.md

 **Serialization**

-To send a WAMP message, the message is serialized according to the WAMP serializer agreed in the handshake (e.g. JSON, MessagePack or CBOR).
+To send a WAMP message, the message is serialized according to the WAMP serializer agreed in the handshake (e.g. JSON, MessagePack, CBOR, UBJSON or FlatBuffers).

 The length of the serialized messages in octets MUST NOT exceed the maximum requested by the *Peer*.